A short while ago we asked pro SB5 supporters a simple question.

 SB5 like "tools" only drive dedicated people away, it does not attract the highly skilled, highly trained experience professionals needed to deliver a quality education.
 This goes a long way to explaining why charters fail to outperform traditional public schools, and why SB5 is bad for public education.

-We vehemently oppose SB5 at Join the Future because we believe, and all evidence indicates, it is harmful to the teacher profession and consequently students.
+We vehemently oppose SB5 at Join the Future because we believe, and all evidence indicates, it is harmful to the teaching profession and consequently students.
 Public education should be about a race to the top, SB5 is a rapid decent to the bottom, and if you con't believe that, take another look at charter school performance in Ohio.

 You should also "Like" us on Facebook and join in the conversation.